List of converts to Islam

-The following is a list of people who converted to Islam from a different religion or no religion.
+The following is a list of notable people who converted to Islam from a different religion or no religion (who have individual Wikipedia articles).
 This article addresses only past professions of faith by the individuals listed, and is not intended to address ethnic, cultural, or other considerations.
 Such cases are noted in their list entries.
 The list is categorized alphabetically with their former religious affiliation, where known.